 The timer is designed as a clock with similar gears as a clock.
 The silver "arrow" should be aligned with the correct time.
 In the picture you can see that it is 12pm.

-The trip levers in the picture are aligned to run from 10am to 6pm (the picture actually shows the trip levers set at about 6:15 to come on, and 9:45 to turn off) These timers are quite accurate.
+The trip levers in the picture are aligned to run from 10am to 6pm.
+These timers are quite accurate.

 Setting the time